yvesgurcan/gherkin-banking/README.md

 You can start the service on its own with `npm run start:service` or the database only at `npm run start:db`.

+## Integration tests

+    npm test

+Running the tests will instantiate a separate Apollo Server and a database for test purposes.
+In order to pass a test, the output of the query must match the snapshot that was previously saved.
+To update snapshots:

+    npm run test:update

+Note that, since MongoDB relies on unique identifiers to avoid collisions, tests that involve foreign keys would systematically fail (snapshots would never match).
+Therefore, the test database relies on traditional auto-incrementing identifiers instead.

+Similarly, functions that rely on randomness will return predictable results while running tests.

 ## Features

 -   No need to sanitize input.
 User can not add unallowed fields to the database thanks to the strongly typed GraphQL interface.